Techtonica/curriculum/chrome-developer-tools/lab-exercise.md

 ### Questions to Consider
 - Ask questions here that connect what is being done in the lab exercise to what was covered in the associated lecture.
 - Also ask questions that connect this lab exercise to prior lessons.
-- Also ask questions that require the student to put together multiple pieces of knowledge to arrive at an answer or opinion.
+- Also ask questions that require the participants to put together multiple pieces of knowledge to arrive at an answer or opinion.

 ### Extensions
-- What deliverables can students work on once they have fulfilled the basic requirements for this lab exercise?
+- What deliverables can participants work on once they have fulfilled the basic requirements for this lab exercise?
 - What do these deliverables add to their understanding of the topic?
-- Extensions are designed for students who are moving through the material faster than their classmates.
+- Extensions are designed for participants who are moving through the material faster than their classmates.
 They should reinforce or build on the concepts from this lab exercise.
-Students should not work ahead in the curriculum by starting on the next lab exercise.
+Participants should not work ahead in the curriculum by starting on the next lab exercise.